 Women whose biggest anxiety before attending a wedding is “finding the right outfit,” according to the coupon site eBates.
 Next was “losing weight,” a distant second at 28 percent.
 For men?
 The top two are “seeing people I dislike” (31 percent) and “spending too much money” (29 percent).

-American workers who say ” it’s been six months or longer since they’ve felt completely relaxed and stress free,” according to Groupon.
+Stressed over work?
+It’s not just you.
+Forty-one percent of American workers say ” it’s been six months or longer since they’ve felt completely relaxed and stress free,” according to Groupon.
 They take an average of 11 vacation days a year — but “six days are spent doing things around the home, looking after sick children or pets, running errands, going to appointments or taking care of other chores.”

 Employees “have a favorable opinion of their culture” at work, according to a leadership training firm called VitalSmarts.
 Not surprisingly, 15 percent of managers thought the work culture was just fine.